Chalarangelo/30-seconds-of-csharp/snippets/Tail.md

 tags: array,list,beginner
 ---

-Returns the tail of a `IEnumerable`.
+Returns the tail of an `IEnumerable`.

 Use `IEnumerable.Count()` to check if the enumerable is non-empty.
 Use `IEnumerable.Skip(1)` to get the whole object except for the first element.